aws/aws-parallelcluster/docs/source/networking.rst

 Below are some architeture diagrams for some of those scenarios:

 .. figure:: images/networking_single_subnet.jpg
-   :alt: cfncluster single subnet
+   :alt: CfnCluster single subnet

-   cfncluster in a single public subnet
+   CfnCluster in a single public subnet

 The configuration for this architecture, requires the following settings: